bekk/bekk-christmas/post/java/never-use-tostring-for-behaviour.md

 ingress: >-
   Every object in Java has a `toString()` method which can be called to get a String-representation of any object at hand.
-If left unoverridden, it only yields a description of it’s class and location in memory, and not really useful for much.
+If left unoverridden, it only yields a description of its class and hash code, and not really useful for much.
 authors:
   - Rune Flobakk
 ---